b4lhiphop/Brian-Gardner-High-School-Projects/README.md

 # Brian-Gardner-High-School-Projects
-Expense Tracker is a simple Python program that allows users to keep track of their expenses.
+The Daily Expense Tracker is a simple Python program that allows users to keep track of their expenses.
 Users can log in, add new expenses with details like expense name, price, date, and category.
 The program provides the option to view all expenses and delete specific transactions.

 Features:
 User authentication (signup/login/logout)